merry-berry-acai/docs/README.md

 ---

-## 🏗️ Application Architecture Diagram: Layered Structure for Scalability and Maintainability
+##  7. <a name='ApplicationArchitectureDiagram:LayeredStructureforScalabilityandMaintainability'></a>🏗️ Application Architecture Diagram: Layered Structure for Scalability and Maintainability

 To illustrate the high-level structure and architectural design of the Merry Berry Smoothie & Açaí Shop application, we have created an Application Architecture Diagram (AAD).
 This diagram visually represents the layered architecture of our system, demonstrating a clear separation of concerns and our strategic approach to building a scalable, maintainable, and robust application.
 The AAD provides an "almost flawless" understanding of the application's structural organisation and component interactions.

-### 📂 Layers of the Application Architecture
+###  7.1. <a name='LayersoftheApplicationArchitecture'></a>📂 Layers of the Application Architecture

 Our Application Architecture Diagram clearly depicts the following distinct layers, reflecting a standard layered architectural pattern: